 The worst workplaces for employees?
 Let's not even go there.
 They struggle to engage a fraction of their employees' motivation and desire to contribute.
 They never obtain their employees' discretionary energy.

-Seven Opportunities to Influence Employee Motivation
+First Two Opportunities to Influence Employee Motivation

 You can, daily, take actions that will increase employee satisfaction.
 Recommended are actions that employees say, in a recent Society for Human Resources Management (SHRM) survey, are important to their job satisfaction.
 Management actions in these areas will create a work environment conducive to employee motivation.